 A similar argument applies to the cerebellum where although it has a vast number of neurons, these are almost entirely cerebellar granule cells which make only a reasonable small number (approx 5) of synapses.
 There are also a much smaller number of about 15M purkinje cells which each have between 10-100 thousand synapses each.
 Taken together, this gives the cerebllum an effective parameter count of about 500B-1T, or about the size of a large cortical region but not completely dominant.
 Funnily enough, this sounds about right for the functional impact of cerebellar operations.

 How big of a network, then, do we need to build a full brain?
 Given approximately 20B non-cerebellar neurons and if we assume that the cerebellum has an effective parameter count of about 1T, then my estimate that the effective parameter count of the full brain is somewhere between 10-30T parameters.
 This is extremely large but within only 1-2 OOMs of current large scale systems.
-Based on GPT3s cost and parameter count, if we assume a linear cost per parameter then this works out to be within 100M-1B to train an NN equivalent to the brain today.
+Based on estimates of the cost of training GPT3 and its parameter count, if we assume a linear cost per parameter then this works out to be within 100M-1B to train an NN equivalent to the brain today.

 So what does the brain look like to a machine learner?
 It looks like a set of about 10-15 semi-independent specialized models, each ranging from about the size of PaLM up to maybe an OOM larger, which are each independently specialized in and control some specific modality or function.
 These models also have extremely high bandwidth interconnect with eachother and communicate intensively throughout both inference and learning phases.
 These large-scale models, which comprise the ‘learning from scratch’ part of the brain are also surrounded by a thin layer of more hardcoded functionality which is tiny in number of parameters but highly influential in practice.
 This hardcoded functionality handles collecting and preprocessing of inputs, postprocessing of outputs (especially motor), dynamically setting objectives like the reward function in accordance with the current homeostatic state, and performing global modulation of things like your attention, alertness, arousal levels etc in response to external stimuli.
 These models all operate in real time, with a latency of about 100-200ms for a full run through of perception, planning, action selection, and then motor implementation.
 They are trained on a relatively small (but not tiny) amount of non-i.i.d data, in an online POMDP environment and with a minibatch size of 1.